-Entire Region Recommendations (continued) Timefram Equash to relocate and become integrated as part of community sport nubs as existing facilities require replacement or major works, initially in Alexandra, Wanaka and Queenstown, and other locations (as facilities reach he end of life).
-On-going CODC Recommendations Timeframe Support Omakau Recreation Reserve Committee to develop its new hub and explore opportunity to develop additional community and sporting hubs with a wide range of users through partnerships and consolidation at a local community level.
-These should be aimed at providing multiple sporting apportunities alongside other community activities to promote a wider community/ social hub.
-Short That a sports field demand study quantifies actual sports field capacity and hours demanded for competition and training on a code by code basis as the foundation of an implementation plan for sports field improvements and expansion, location of artificial turfs (if/ when required) and training light installation.
-Short Explore the options of adaption of the existing artificial surfaced tennis courts at Anderson Park to enable hockey use for training and junior small-sided games mainly by Cromwell Hockey Club to move its use off the vater based full-size field at Anderson Park.
-Short Support the Maniototo community with the renewal of the surface of the ocal courts for community and school use by tennis, netball and hockey.
-Medium Consideration be given to the location of a shared facility accommodating he needs of Gymsports in Alexandra.
-Long Develop a new hockey half-field turf area at Molyneux Park in the short to medium term with potential shared use of the Netball Pavilion to provide changing and toilets facilities for hockey users.
-The part-size turf should be ocated so that a full-size field can be accommodated in the future.
-Medium That CODC explore the potential of Cromwell Racecourse as the site for a arger regional hub park and tournament venue for field sports.
-Medium / Long Renew the multi-use artificial carpet at the Omakau Recreation Reserve.
-Medium
+CODC Recommendations Timeframe Support Omakau Recreation Reserve Committee to develop its new hub and explore opportunity to develop additional community and sporting hubs with a wide range of users through partnerships and consolidation at a local community level.
+These should be aimed at providing multiple sporting opportunities alongside other community activities to promote a wider community/ social hub.
+Short Developing a dedicated Gymsports facility in Alexandra to meet local community needs Short Immediate adaption of existing artificial surfaced tennis courts at Anderson Park to enable hockey use for training and junior small-sided games mainly by Cromwell Hockey Club to move its use off the water based full-size field at Anderson Park Short Support the Maniototo Area School in the renewal of the surface of the courts for community and school use by tennis, netball and hockey Short Develop a new hockey half-field turf area at Molyneux Park in the short to medium term with potential shared use of the Netball Pavilion to provide changing and toilets facilities for hockey users, part-size turf located so that a full-size field can be accommodated in the future Short That CODC explore the potential of Cromwell Racecourse as the site for a larger regional hub park and tournament venue for field sports Medium Renew the multi-use artificial carpet at the Omakau Recreation Reserve in the medium term Medium That provision is made for renewal/ refurbishment of the indoor aquatic facility in Cromwell to meet current and projected future demand Medium